by Nick Hanzel-Snider

 You’re interested in bringing suicide prevention programming to your school, but you’re starting from the ground up with a budget of paper clips and shoestrings – what next?

 Step One: Start the conversation.
-Speak with other educators, talk to administrators, find out what may have been done in the past and who needs to be brought on board.
-We’ve put together a toolkit to help communicate the importance and the safety of evidence-based suicide prevention education.
-Check out our totally-free Schoolkit here.
+Speak with other educators, talk to administrators, find out what has been done in the past and who needs to be brought on board.
+Additionally, meet your new favorite website for free, shareable resources: the Behavioral Health (BH) Beat.
+We recommend using it to help communicate the importance and the safety of evidence-based suicide prevention education.

 Step Two: Research your options.
-Check out the Suicide Prevention Resource Center to find a program that works for you.
-If you’re considering SOS Signs of Suicide, know that MindWise works with partners including foundations and state governments to provide scholarship funding – take a moment to complete our SOS Scholarship Application to apply.
+As you look for a program that works for you, consider whether programs are evidence-based, how long it takes to deliver them, any training requirements, and of course pricing.
+If you’re looking at SOS Signs of Suicide, know that MindWise works with partners including foundations and state governments to provide scholarship funding.

 Step Three: Educate yourself.
 If gatekeeper training like SOS for School Staff is outside your current budget, start with the basics: learn the warning signs of suicide risk in adolescents.
 Be a trusted adult within your school community.
 If you notice warning signs in students, speak up.
 Ask them if they’re thinking about suicide.